 Regardless of whether you are a passenger in the bus or are in another car on the roadway, be sure to get emergency medical care for any urgent injuries.
 Always follow up with a doctor after your accident, even if you don’t think you were injured at all.
 Bus accident injuries can be worse than they seem at first, and getting a doctor’s opinion right away will help you recover faster.

-- Taking pictures of the accident scene, the damage to the bus, and any other vehicles that were involved.
+- Taking pictures of the accident scene, the damage to the bus, and any other involved vehicles

 - Getting the names and insurance information for the other drivers involved in the accident.
 The law enforcement officer responding to the accident may be able to help you with this.

 At John Foy & Associates, our goal is to get you money for your injuries.
-If you or someone close to you has been injured in a bus accident, we’d like to give you a free consultation to talk about what happened and your injuries and explain how you can make a claim.
+If you or someone close to you got injured in a bus accident, we’d like to help you make a claim.
 Our law office never charges a fee unless we get you paid.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Contact us at (404) 400-4000 or fill out the form to your right and get your free consultation today.